 Nationwide bail bonds directory that helps you find a bail bondsman near you and also answers many important questions dealing with the bail process.
-Simply head over to our bail bonds locations page and select the state where you need help from a bail bondsman and you will see all the nearby bail bondsmen.
+Simply head over to our bail bonds state by state page and select the state where you need help from a bail bondsman, and you will see all the nearby bail bondsmen, how bail works in that state, and how much a bail bond may cost you.

 No one can predict when they will need help from a bail bonds company, but that is what we are here for.
 We feature the finest and most trustworthy bail bond agents in the United States.
 We can help you find your loved one and then make the bond release process as quick and simple as possible.

-Bondsman can be found near you in most states, however state laws prohibit surety bail bonds in Oregon, Nebraska, Wisconsin, Illinois, Kentucky and Maine.
+Bondsman can be found near you in most states, however, state laws prohibit surety bail bonds in Oregon, Nebraska, Wisconsin, Illinois, Kentucky and Maine.
 In addition to the use of bail bonds, a defendant may be released under other terms.
 These alternatives include own recognizance or signature bond, cash bond, surety bond, property bond, and citation release.
 The choice of these alternatives is determined by the court.
+Learn more about how bail bonds work and how much bail costs.

 Make sure to take a look at our important bail bonds infographic for statistics & trends.
 We also answer many common bail questions in our FAQ, and cover important bail topics such as how the bail bond process works, how much bail costs, and the varying bail amounts that can be set for common crimes.